AndyIbanez/andyibanez-com/content/posts/understanding-async-await-in-swift.md

 This article will explore async/await and nothing else.
 Once you understand these concepts, we will start moving on to more advanced articles where we cover structured concurrency, unstructured concurrency, SwiftUI, and more.

-If you have been writing callback-based concurrency, keep in mind that the implementation for async/await is *very* different to anything you have seen before in Apple's technologies.
-It basically throws what you know about concurrent programming out of the window.
-It's important to keep that in mind to read this article.
+If you have been writing callback-based concurrency, keep in mind that the implementation for async/await is *very* different from anything you have seen before in Apple's technologies.
+It basically throws what you know about concurrent programming out the window.
+It's important to keep that in mind as you read this article.

 In this article, we will write a function that downloads an image and then its metadata using a different network call.
 We will show you how doing this with callback-based concurrency can become hard to manage quickly, and how async/await solves this problem beautifully.